Soviet T-Series tank with modifications and Abrams tank with anti-drone custom protections

 Standard

-Digital works, Motion graphics, Print graphics
+Digital pieces, Motion graphics, Print graphics

 My sincere gratitude to the South China Morning Post